 A combination of our understanding of how this flag was formed and a footprint chart to define the risk with much better precision can give us a much more clear idea on where and how to access the trade.
 Rather than entering blindly and in many cases too early, we were able to wait for the opportunity with much more favorable risk-reward.

-In case you want to become an expert on how to read the footprint charts like those described above, consider checking our Footprint Edge Course.
+In case you want to become an expert on how to read the footprint charts like those described above, consider checking our Footprint Trading Course.

 Also, if you liked this article, you might check these as well:

 - How to create and understand the Sierra Chart Footprint

 - How To Use Market Profiles In Your Morning Prep

 Thanks for reading and until next time, trade well.

 Learn To Trade With The Footprint Tool & More

 To learn to trade with the footprint chart and develop your career as an elite trader then check out our range of Trader Training courses.
 Our flagship 8 Week Career Programme can be attended live on our London Trading Floor or virtually from home as an online trading course.
 These are the most comprehensive training programmes in the proprietary futures trading industry and are based upon years of successful in-house skills development.

 4 Endsleigh Street London GB WC1H 0DS